INSPIRE-MIF/INSPIRE-in-your-Country/DE/Country_fiches/DE-Country_fiche-2025.md

 <img src="images/GDI-DE_Struktur und Zuständigkeiten.png" alt="GDI-DE_Struktur und Zuständigkeiten" width="800" />

 The Spatial Data Infrastructure Germany (GDI-DE) is coordinated jointly by the federal level, the federal states and municipalities.
 Its central bodies are:
-- the Steering Committee SDI Germany (Lenkungsgremium GDIDE)
+- the Steering Committee SDI Germany (Lenkungsgremium GDI-DE)
-- the Coordination Office SDI Germany (Koordinierungsstelle GDIDE) and
+- the Coordination Office SDI Germany (Koordinierungsstelle GDI-DE) and
 - the Operation Office SDI Germany (Betrieb GDI-DE), which operates the national technical components of the GDI-DE:
   - spatial data catalogue (Geodatenkatalog.de)